dsalvaz/XMark/README.md

 sudo pip install xmark
 ```

-Eva is written in python and requires the following package to run:
+X-Mark is written in python and requires the following package to run:
 - networkx
 - numpy